Do I need to be enrolled with an Australian University to apply for a WIL (Work Integrated Learning) Scholarship?

 Can I apply for a WIL Scholarship if I have graduated?

 If you are intending to enrol in a post-graduate study program with an Australian university, then you can apply for a WIL scholarship.
-Please be aware, that you cannot be awarded a WIL scholarship unless you are in an enrolled education program with an Australian university.
+If you do not wish to enrol in post-graduate study, then you can apply for an entry level technology role through our Foundation Jobs Program.

 What happens at the end of the WIL scholarship?